-Counterfeiting has become a .
+Counterfeiting has become a serious problem for manufacturers.
 However, common anti-counterfeiting solutions such as scratch-off stickers and hologram labels have obvious drawbacks.
 Scratch-off stickers are simple but not user-friendly.
 Hologram labels are straightforward to use, but expensive.
 Using regular QR codes is cheap, but they are easy to copy.
 With that in mind, Bosch Research in Shanghai initialized research on a more secure and user-friendly anti-counterfeiting solution that utilizes AIoT and computer vision.
 We named the project Secure Product Fingerprint.

 What is Secure Product Fingerprint?